WeTheITGuys/.github/README.md

+It acts as a fallback for all of your repositories that don't have an actual `.github` directory with issue templates and other community health files

 This repo contains public profile for `WeTheITGuys` org

-Contents of /profile/README.md is visible to public.